 After disembarking in Egypt William joined his unit in late February 1916 and reverted to a Private.
 At the end of March, William transferred to the 46th Battalion.
 In late April he spent two weeks in hospital with dysentery before embarking from Alexandria, Egypt.

-William arrived at Marseilles, France in June 1916 and in September suffered a gunshot wound to the left buttock and ankle, he embarked for England and was admitted to Ontario Military Hospital, Kent - discharged in February 1917 to two weeks furlough.
+William arrived at Marseilles, France in June 1916.
+The 46th Battalion participated in the Battle of Pozieres in late July, so he was probably involved.
+In September suffered a gunshot wound to the left buttock and ankle, he embarked for England and was admitted to Ontario Military Hospital, Kent - discharged in February 1917 to two weeks furlough.